-Rotavirus is a germ that infects the small intestines.
-Rotavirus infection often occurs in the winter and spring (December through June) months.
+Rotavirus is a virus that infects the small intestines.
+Rotavirus infection often occurs in the winter and spring months (December through June).
 It is very common, and is the leading cause of diarrhea in children.
 It is also very contagious and is mostly spread by hands, toys, food, and water.
 Only a few tiny germs are needed to pass on the infection.
 It takes almost 48 hours for the symptoms to appear and the illness can last up to 8 days.
 Most rotavirus infections are not serious and last only a few days.
 But they put children at risk for dehydration, a loss of water from the body.

 Stomach pain or cramping

 Nausea and vomiting

 Most cases of rotavirus get better without treatment.
 (Antibiotics are not helpful against viral infections.)
 The goal of treatment is to make the child comfortable and to prevent dehydration.
 These tips can help: